- Last updated as of 2 April 2020

 What is allowed?

-- You are allowed to reverse engineer our tools for educational purposes, such as understanding the implications of using the Mod Launcher in a competitive setting or otherwise understanding the behavioural changes to the game as far as the end user is concerned when using the Mod Launcher.
+- You are allowed to reverse engineer our software and mods for educational purposes, such as understanding the implications of using the Mod Launcher in a competitive setting or otherwise understanding the behavioural changes to the game as far as the end user is concerned when using the Mod Launcher.

 - You are allowed to use code samples from decompiled or reverse engineered tools in your own projects, however attribution in your ReadMe and/or in the application itself (in an about or licenses window for example) is required.